Rediscovery

 by Louise Firouz in the mountain province of Mazanderan in Iran.

-This lively 2 year old stallion spent the first year with Louise
+This lively 2 year old stallion spent

 at her farm near Teheran being trained to ride and drive.
 Jehans